TomaszMajek/DICOM-Viewer/README.md

 # DICOM Viewer - Simple medical image processing

 The program loads volumes in 512x512 resolution and then presents them as a bitmap.
-You can freely navigate through the images.
+Can freely navigate through the images.
 There are 3 different views: axial, sagitall and coronal.

 Using the checkboxes in the right panel, there are 4 preview options: